 Looking back my only regret is that I was still very young and lacked the experience to capture them in all their beauty.
 It was a brief moment and a valuable experience for us all but other photographers went on to capture their true beauty.
-For me it was a moment of great privilege and one to always treasure. "
+For me it was a moment of great privilege and one to always treasure".

 CHRIS EDWICK SEPTEMBER 2013

-Once the decision was made to shelve 'System' and to write and record a brand new track for the girls, things moved quickly.
-A mere one day after the final mix of the track was completed, 'Showing Out' received it's first radio play, all be it off the acetate, by John Sachs on Capital Radio Tuesday - 22nd of July.
+Once the decision was made to shelve System, and to write and record a brand-new track for Mel & Kim, things moved quickly.
+A mere one day after the final mix of the track was completed, Showing Out received its first radio play, all be it off the acetate, by John Sachs on Capital Radio Tuesday - 22nd of July.
 This was followed by the promotional copies which were issued on Friday 25th of July.

-Before and after the singles official release, Mel & Kim promoted 'Showing Out' heavily with months of club dates up and down the UK.
-As part of their deal the girls' then manager, Alan Whitehead, negotiated a 'Power Play' deal through ‘The Mecca Leisure Group’, the first deal of it's kind, which guaranteed 'Showing Out' seven plays a night, seven nights a week, in 185 of their nightclubs and with a promotional tour included.
-'Showing Out' received it's official release and over the next five weeks it's chart position continued to creep slowly upward.
-However it was a chance opportunity to appear on the popular UK music chart show Top Of The Pops that jettisoned the track up the UK charts and changed things forever.
-An unexpected cancellation to the bill resulted in Mel & Kim being asked to perform their song to a huge UK audience and their three and a half minute performance propelled 'Showing Out' into the UK top ten singles chart.
+Before, and after, the singles official release, Mel & Kim promoted Showing Out heavily, with months of club dates, up and down the UK.
+As part of their deal, the girls' then manager, Alan Whitehead, negotiated a 'Power Play' deal through The Mecca Leisure Group, the first deal of its kind, which guaranteed Showing Out seven plays a night, seven nights a week, in 185 of their nightclubs - and with a promotional tour included.
+Showing Out received its official release and, over the next ten weeks, its chart position continued to creep slowly upward.
+However, it was a chance opportunity to appear on the popular UK music chart show Top Of The Pops that jettisoned the track up the UK charts and changed things forever.
+An unexpected cancellation to the bill resulted in Mel & Kim being asked to perform their song to a huge UK audience and their three and a half minute performance propelled Showing Out into the UK top ten singles chart.

-'Showing Out' was released in the UK and across much of Europe in the last months of 1986 however the song was not released in France until June 1987 and the sisters recorded some French promotional performances of the track and even fitted in a photo shoot with Pierre Terrason whilst over in Europe to perform at the Montreux Rock & Pop festival.
-Sadly promotion stalled after Mel's back pain caused her to fall in a resturant in Montreux and the girls were unable to return to France to continue their promotions schedule.
+Showing Out was released in the UK, and across much of Europe, in the last months of 1986, however the song was not released in France until June 1987, and the sisters recorded some French promotional performances of the track, and even fitted in a photo shoot with Pierre Terrason, whilst over in Europe to perform at the Montreux Rock & Pop festival.
+Sadly, promotion stalled after Mel's back pain caused her to fall in a restaurant in Montreux, and the girls were unable to return to France to continue their promotions schedule.

-It was around this time that 'Showing Out' began to take off as far afield as Japan and, after a forced few weeks of bed rest for Mel, the girls flew out to Tokyo to perform and promote the track there and plans included a live performance and 'The Tokyo Music Festival'.
-The flight proved to be too much for Mel and the sisters found themselves holed up in a hospital room in Tokyo and all plans had to be cancelled.
+It was around this time that Showing Out began to take off as far afield as Japan and, after a forced few weeks of bed rest for Mel, the girls flew out to Tokyo to perform and promote the track there, including plans included a live performance and The Tokyo Music Festival.
+The flight proved to be too much for Mel, and the sisters found themselves holed up in a hospital room in Tokyo, and all plans had to be cancelled.

-The buzz around 'Showing Out' began building at a steady rate prompting Supreme Records to commission the filming of an accompanying video clip.
-Filmed in August 1986 and directed by Simon West the film clip is simple yet effective.
-It features the girls, beautifully lit and looking much younger than they did in many of their initial photo sessions, performing a dance routine that they had put together themselves, in the living room of Kim's London Fields flat.
-Both girls look natural in front of the camera as if they had been making film clips for years and their post 'System' image was now heavily in place.
-The sisters youth and beauty as well as their ability to project their personalities and sense of fun made the overall impact of the video immense!
-Kim recalled later “I absolutely loved that video as it is 100% Mel & Kim.
+The buzz around Showing Out began building at a steady rate, prompting Supreme Records to commission the filming of an accompanying video clip.
+Filmed in August 1986, and directed by Simon West, the film clip is simple yet effective.
+It features the girls, beautifully lit and looking much more their age, than they did in many of their initial photo sessions, performing a dance routine that they had put together themselves, in the living room of Kim's London Fields flat.
+Both girls look natural in front of the camera, as if they had been making film clips for years, and their post System image was now heavily in place.
+The sisters' youth and beauty, as well as their ability to project their personalities and sense of fun, made the overall impact of the video immense!
+Kim recalled later, “I absolutely loved that video, as it is 100% Mel & Kim.
 We’ve got such an attitude in that video!”
-The video comprises three performance based scenes.
-The main featuring Mel & Kim in a lit studio performing the track and showing off their dance routine to camera.
-The second scene, filmed mainly in tight close up, is of the girls walking into the studio and also singing the chorus.
+The video comprises three performance-based scenes.
+The main featuring Mel & Kim in a lit studio, performing the track and showing off their dance routine to camera.
+The second scene, filmed mainly in tight close up, is of the girls walking into the studio, and also singing the chorus.
 Kim looks sensational in a leather strapless dress while Mel sports a more conservative white shirt which is tied at the waist to show off her leather mini skirt and amazing legs.
-Finally the third scene features the sisters dressed in matching black and white dresses and identical long Chinese style wigs from Selfridges, singing before a sky backdrop.
+Finally, the third scene features the sisters dressed in matching black and white dresses and identical long Chinese style wigs from Selfridges, singing before a sky backdrop.

-In October 1989 Alan Coulthard was commissioned to produce some new mixes of 'Showing Out' alongside his work in producing an official megamix which would become the released ‘Megamix Ninety’ Alan produced two main mixes for 'Showing Out' - The Italio House Mix which is also available as The Italio House Edit and The Techno Mix.
-The Italio House mix received an official release alongside the Megamix Ninety and is a drastically different treatment which utilises the smoother and then current italio house sound that was sweeping the charts.
-The mix is good although it loses many of the surprises that the original production of 'Showing Out' holds.
-Originally, the Techno Mix was only available on issue 42 of the Music Factory Mastermix albums, released for DJ use only, although it was eventually also featured on the 2019 'Singles Box Set', released by Cherry Red.
-The Techno Mix is similar to the Italio House treatment but with differing instrumentation similar in style to the huge hit song Big Fun by Inner City, which had been a chart smash in 1989.
+In October 1989, Alan Coulthard was commissioned to produce some new mixes of Showing Out, alongside an official megamix, which would later become the released Megamix Ninety.
+Alan produced two main mixes for Showing Out - The Italio House Mix, (which is also available as The Italio House Edit), and The Techno Mix.
+The Italio House mix received an official release alongside the Megamix Ninety, and is a drastically different treatment to the original production.
+Alan's remix utilises the [then] current, italio house sound that was sweeping the charts and, although the mix is good, it loses many of the surprises, and the attitude, which made the original so special.
+Originally, the Techno Mix was only available on issue 42 of the Music Factory Mastermix albums, released for DJ use only, although it eventually also featured on the 2019 Singles Box Set, released by Cherry Red.
+The Techno Mix is similar to the Italio House treatment, but channels instrumentation similar in style to the huge hit song Big Fun by Inner City, which had been a chart smash in 1989.

-The 2019 'Singles Box Set', released by Cherry Red, included the 'Showing Out' Instrumental.
+The 2019 Singles Box Set, released by Cherry Red, included the Instrumental.

-Many years have passed since 'Showing Out (Get Fresh At The Weekend)' was released yet it remains recognisable and a favourite with fans and D.J.’s and Kim herself has crowned it as her favorite of she and Mel's songs.
-Like Mel & Kim themselves 'Showing Out' has an enduring quality which was ahead of its time and it continues to inspire many to cover, remix and sample the track.
-Notable mentions include the the 1987 Phil Fearon track 'Ain't Nothing But A Houseparty' (Fun'Kim-Mel Remix), by Phil Harding, which heavily samples Harding's own Freehold Remix and, more recently, the New York band - Hercules & Love Affair who brought the house down with their cover of ''Showing Out' during their European tour in 2011 , the Mini Viva/Pete Hammond homage in the form of the Retro Mix of 'I Left My Heart In Tokyo' and the more recent remixes of the track produced by up and coming D.J.’s - Nicole Moudaber & Serge Santiago.
+Many years have passed since Showing Out (Get Fresh At The Weekend) was released, yet it remains recognisable, and is a favourite with fans and D.J.’s, and Kim, herself, has crowned it as her "favorite" of she and Mel's songs.
+Like Mel & Kim themselves, Showing Out has an enduring quality which was ahead of its time, and it continues to inspire many to cover, remix and sample the track.
+Notable mentions include the the 1987 Phil Fearon track Ain't Nothing But A Houseparty (Fun'Kim-Mel Remix), by Phil Harding, which heavily samples Harding's own Freehold Remix, and more recently, the New York band - Hercules & Love Affair, who brought the house down with their cover of Showing Out, during their European tour in 2011 , the Mini Viva/Pete Hammond homage in the form of The Retro Mix of I Left My Heart In Tokyo, and the more recent remixes of the track produced by up and coming D.J.’s - Nicole Moudaber & Serge Santiago.

-For the fans, 'Showing Out' will always be a classic.
-Not only because of its fun and effervescent sound but also because it was the springboard that perfectly introduced us to two sisters from East London whose spirit, beauty, attitude and energy continues to resonate to this day.
+For the fans, Showing Out will always be a classic.
+Not only because of its fun and effervescent sound, but also because it was the springboard that perfectly introduced us to two sisters from East London whose spirit, beauty, attitude, and energy continues to resonate to this day.